Murdaugh defense, AG’s Office spar over evidence, alibi - NewsBreak

 Because prosecutors have never said exactly what time Paul and Maggie Murdaugh were killed.

 That is one of the issues that could come up in a special hearing in Florence Thursday.
-The defense motion says prosecutors have never revealed what time Maggie and Paul were killed.Alex Murdaugh murder trial moved up one week
+The defense motion says prosecutors have never revealed what time Maggie and Paul were killed.Alex Murdaugh charged with murder in death of wife, son

 The mother and son were found shot and killed on the family’s Moselle property on the night of June 7, 2021.
 And Alex cannot offer an alibi for a time and crime that he doesn’t know.